ashishshah1995/Spring-MVC/README.md

 ## MVC

-1. **Model objects** Contains your data, is like container to ship data between various part of MVC application
+1. **Model objects** contains your data, is like container to ship data between various part of MVC application

 2. **View** templates are JSP pages or view page to render data- Common view template are JSP(Java Server pages) + JSTL(JSP standard tag library)